Introduction to Database Systems, SWU

 - Your own notes can be accessed in any form.

-- - Students must use their own computer with the PostgreSQL database system and their database client of choice installed, as well as the Zoom software system.
+- - Students must use their own computer with the PostgreSQL database system and their database client of choice installed.

 Communication with others is strictly forbidden.
 This includes posting anything to the internet to sites such as stackexhange.
 Searching for information on the internet (“googling”) is forbidden.